-Ahead of its time The 10 O'Clock News
+Ahead of its time The 10 O'Clock News By satellite from around the world, the Bay Area, KTVU delivers the most represented by TeleRep

 By satellite from around the world, or live from around the corner, the KTVU 10 O'CLOCK NEWS is one full hour ahead of the competition.
 With sixty minutes available for the most comprehensive news coverage in the Bay Area, KTVU delivers the most thorough, expanded reporting of the day's events.
 For their first complete look at tonight, the Bay Area looks first to the 10 O'CLOCK NEWS.